Preparation Tips

 You might not be able to get them all (and that's okay!) but to prevent dark threads from shadowing through your quilt top, please don't skip this important step!

 If your quilt top (and/or backing) is/are directional, please mark the top (safety pin, painters tape, paper and pin etc.) so that it gets loaded in the correct direction.
+Or attach a simple note for me.

 Most important thing for you to know is the quilt police do not work at Arrow Quilting, nor do they stop by for inspection.